 I love the fire extinguisher foaming by Catherine taking us into the first episode and taking us out of the 6th episode.
 Nice detail.

 Sarah Lancashire and Siobhan Finneran are exceptional together.
 I hope both sisters return for season 2.
 Catherine without Clare wouldn’t be the same.
 Having Clare gives Catherine a place to be human, vulnerable, normal.
 I know Siobhan Finneran is busy with other shows and Sarah Lancashire is busy with Last Tango in Halifax, so I hope the scheduling can all click.
 Strange as it seems to an American that a full season of a British show is only 5 or 6 episodes, it does have the advantage of enabling the actors to make quite a few different shows in a year’s time.

-I’m sure James Norton won’t be the antagonist in season 2, so I want to offer kudos on his great performance as a truly evil man.
+I want to offer kudos to James Norton on his great performance as a truly evil man.
 I’m glad there are actors who willingly take the parts they know will make the audience hate them.
 On the other hand, it’s wonderful to see someone we loved to hate elsewhere, like Siobhan Finneran’s Mrs. O’Brien on Downton Abbey, show up here in a much more likeable role.

 This drama was powerful and visceral and real.
 Congratulations to all the people involved in making it extraordinary.
 And thank you to Netflix for bringing it to American audiences.